GENERAL PERMIT 5 – Expansion or Reconstruction (with or without expansion) of a Single-Family Home or Duplex

 General Permit 5 authorizes expansion or reconstruction of a legally constructed, habitable single-family home or duplex and/or accessory developments (such as garages, sheds, pools, driveways, grading, filling, and clearing, but excluding shore protection structures) provided:

-- The expanded portion is greater than 150 feet landward of the mean high water line;
+- The single-family home or duplex and accessory structures are located landward of the mean high water line;

-If your project does not meet the requirements or limitations of Coastal General Permit 5, it may qualify for a permit-by-rule, other general permit, or a CAFRA Individual Permit.
-Please review those tabs under Coastal Permitting for additional information.
+If your project does not meet the requirements of the General Permit 5, it may qualify for another General Permit, Permit-by-rule, or an Individual Permit.
+Additional information on these permit types can be found on the Coastal Permitting page.